VGPU-Community-Drivers/Merged-Rust-Drivers/README.md

 # Merged-Rust-Drivers
 This repository serves as a collection for community made tools that can unlock vGPU technology on consumer Nvidia GPUs.

+## Information
+Currently the vgpu discord/libvf.io is working on a 510 merged driver there is an aur solution working and usavle the run is still in progress
+More info in these discord servers.

 Note: I am not the creator of any of these scripts/tools, all credit goes to their original creator.
 (Should they wish to be credited)

 # DISCLAIMER #